jenkaj-lab/jenkaj-lab/content/posts/mitre/command_and_control/application_layer_protocol/DNS Tunneling.md

 My servers and hosts are setup as VMs using VirtualBox.
 I've decided on this purely because it works well on Linux, and because it's software that I'm familiar with.
 Use whatever virtualization technology you're comfortable with to setup your three VMs, then continue reading to configure the DNS.

 ### C2 Server
-First of all, make sure you download `bind9` and `dnsutils`. `bind9` is what we will be using as the name server, and `dnsutils` gives us some common DNS troubleshooting tools like `nslookup`.
+All we're going to be installing on this is a DNS service.
+To start, make sure you download `bind9` and `dnsutils`. `bind9` is what we will be using as the nameserver, and `dnsutils` gives us some common DNS troubleshooting tools like `nslookup`.
 Install these with the following command:
 ```
 sudo apt-get install bind9 dnsutils
 ```

-I will be covering all the steps required to get this up and running, but I would encourage you to read [Ubuntu's Tutorial](https://documentation.ubuntu.com/server/how-to/networking/install-dns/index.html) on setting up a DNS server because it's much more comprehensive than mine.
+I will be covering all the steps required to get this up and running, but I would encourage you to read [Ubuntu's documentation](https://documentation.ubuntu.com/server/how-to/networking/install-dns/index.html) on setting up a DNS server because it's much more comprehensive than mine.
 It's also a very good place to start if you're a beginner and have never setup a DNS server before.

 To setup the forward lookup zone you need to modify `/etc/bind/named.conf.local`.
 You'll change this to use whatever FQDN you want, I've gone with the very creative `homelab.local`, then list it as type _master_ and point it to your new file.
 This tells the DNS where to look for your forward zone configurations.
 ```